-In the Upper Sixth you will continue with your three full A Level subjects (or four) which will form the basis of your UCAS offer for university entrance.
+In the Upper Sixth you will continue with your three full A Level subjects (or four) which will form the basis of your UCAS offer for university entrance, degree apprenticeship or other.

 A full list of subject choices can be found in this prospectus and details of the enrichment options can be found in our Sixth Form enrichment booklet.